ZNardolillo/Cognomen/README.md

 # User instructions

+1. Git clone the package

+2. set up your venv

+3. run this command: pip install -r requirements.txt

-Open "main_ui.py" and run it.
+4. Open "main_ui.py" and run it.
 A window will launch.
 Click on the big question mark symbol for a detailed tutorial.

 # Developer instructions - main tool